gotev/android-speech/README.md

 Speech.getInstance()
 ```
 Refer to JavaDocs for a complete reference.

+## Get current locale and voice (since 1.5.0)
+Use `Speech.getInstance().getSpeechToTextLanguage()` and `Speech.getinstance().getTextToSpeechVoice()`.
+Check the demo app for a complete example.

+## Get supported Speech To Text languages and Text To Speech voices (since 1.5.0)
+Use `Speech.getInstance().getSupportedSpeechToTextLanguages(listener)` and `Speech.getInstance().getSupportedTextToSpeechVoices()`.
+Check the demo app for a complete example.

+## Set Speech To Text Language and Text To Speech voice
+Use `Speech.getInstance().setLocale(locale)` and `Speech.getInstance().setVoice(voice)`.
+Check the demo app for a complete example.

+> When you set the locale, the voice is automatically changed to the default voice of that language.
+If you want to set a particular voice, remember to re-set it every time you change the locale, too.

 ## Credits
 Thanks to @zagum for the original implementation of the [speech recognition view](https://github.com/zagum/SpeechRecognitionView).